illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Perimeter Disputes: Refers to the controversy that may occur when property perimeters have not been adequately documented, or a different property line is conflicting with the lawful one.

-• Inability to unveil a defect on the property: All defects must be disclosed to a potential buyer to eliminate the chances of litigation.
+• Inability to unveil a defect on the property: Generally, defects must be disclosed to a potential buyer to eliminate the chances of litigation.
 Some of these defects include leaks, blocked gutters, cracks, rots, mildew, holes, water damage, molds, and rising damp.

 How to Find Property Lines in Illinois

 Property lines, also known as boundary lines, are the specific points where a territory stops and another land starts.
 The deed of every property contains a depiction of the property lines and boundaries in words.
-However, property stakes are used to mark boundaries and can be located in or around the area utilizing a metal detector.
+However, property stakes are used to mark boundaries and may be located in or around the area utilizing a metal detector.
 If the stakes in the yard aren't found, it is advisable to contact the developer or an expert surveyor for help.
 Nevertheless, numerous districts in Illinois currently have online property maps accessible by the public.

 How do I Find a Property Dispute Lawyer Near me?